 If you’re already an Adventure Diver, you only need to complete two more Adventure Dives to earn the Advanced Open Water Diver certification.

 After completing the online portion of the course, you will plan your learning path with your instructor by choosing from a long list of Adventure Dives.
-There are two required dives – Deep and Underwater Navigation – and you choose the other three, for a total of five dives.
+PADI requires 2 dives – Deep and Underwater Navigation, and we also require Peak Performance Buoyancy – you will choose the other two, for a total of five dives.
 During the Deep Adventure Dive, you learn how to plan dives to deal with the physiological effects and challenges of deeper scuba diving.
 The Underwater Navigation Adventure Dive refines your compass navigation skills and helps you better navigate using kick-cycles, visual landmarks, and time.

 The other knowledge and skills you get vary with your interest and the adventures you have chosen from the following specialty areas: